 There are many reasons to have a dashboard camera for your truck.
 For one, a dash cam is a way to ensure you safety on the road day and night, while capturing breathtaking views all around.
 There are a few things to look for when picking out your next best dash cam.

 VSYSTO Truck Dash Cam

-While all the dash cameras great for truck drivers, there is one that leads the pack for one simple reason – the three different camera angles.
+While all the dash cameras great for drivers, there is one that leads the pack for one simple reason – the three different camera angles.
 Not only do you get front and rear view from the lens, but you get the side of this best dash cam for truckers, too.
-Which is arguably a more important angle than the back because that’s where your precious cargo is.

 This dash cam was made for truck drivers who want extremely high quality video and photos.
-It’s compatible with 12V/24V systems.
-The cameras are waterproof with loop recording and G-sensor that start recording in case of any impact or accident.
+It’s compatible with a 12V system or 24V system.
+The cameras are waterproof with loop recording and G-sensor that automatically start recording at any time in case of any impact or accident.

 The wide fish-eye angle and built-in microphone capture even more evidence.
 Considering the size of a truck, the manufacturer includes a cable that is long enough and the three viewpoints will eliminate blind spots.

 Wanna save more money?
 Check our top dashcams for under $100.